hypernumbers/learn_elisp_the_hard_way/contents/lesson-4-1-writing-elisp-in-emacs.rst

 ===================================
-Lesson 4-1 - Writing eLisp In Emacs
+Lesson 4-1 - Writing Elisp In Emacs
 ===================================

 ------------
 Introduction
 ------------

 Emacs as an editor provides a host of specific tools to help software developers in a wide range of languages.
-Not surprisingly the support for the eLisp language in Emacs is very good.
+Not surprisingly the support for the Elisp language in Emacs is very good.

-This lesson will explore Emacs as an editor for eLisp.
+This lesson will explore Emacs as an editor for Elisp.

-Emacs switches into a special mode for a particular programming language by looking at the extension on the filename - the extension for eLisp is ``.el``.
+Emacs switches into a special mode for a particular programming language by looking at the extension on the filename - the extension for Elisp is ``.el``.
 If you create a file called *something*.el and open it with Emacs you will see that the editor has changed itself.

 .. image :: /images/emacs-lisp.png